a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 Update KV Store lookup
 ######################

-As previously mentioned :ref:`KV Store lookup <../overview>` , this alert looks for active alerts, performs the automatic checks :ref:`Automatic Checks` and save the result to a KV store lookup.
+As previously mentioned  :ref:`anchor text <overview:kv-store-lookup>`  , this alert looks for active alerts, performs the automatic checks :ref:`Automatic Checks` and save the result to a KV store lookup.

 It can be broken down in more detailed steps: